EUDAT-B2DROP/user_shibboleth/README.md

     While you have the _shibboleth2.xml_ file open, write down the values of both the _handlerURL_ attribute of the _Sessions_ node and the _Location_ attribute of the _SessionInitiator_ node, as these must be specified on the app's settings menu.

-   The app requires two user attributes, _persistent-id_ and _mail_, so make sure that the nodes with those ids are uncommented in _/etc/shibboleth/attribute-map.xml_.
+   The app requires two user attributes, _auEduSharedPersonToken_ and _mail_, so make sure that the nodes with those ids are uncommented in _/etc/shibboleth/attribute-map.xml_.

 The __user_shibboleth__ app itself can be installed and enabled just like any other ownCloud app.